sylabs/examples/database/mariadb/README.md

 <br>
 <br>

-Now we need to secure are installation:
+Now we need to secure our installation:

-Remenber, we are still in the container.
+Remember, we are still in the container.
 ```
 mysql_secure_installation
 ```

 During this procedure, you should:

- - enter your old password, there is none so just press `<ENTER>`
+ - Enter your old password.
+If there is none just press `<ENTER>` .
- - Set a new password, `[Y/n] y`
+ - Set a new password. `[Y/n] y`
- - Type new password (remember that password)
+ - Type your new password (remember that password).
- - Remove anonymous users, `[Y/n] y`
+ - Remove anonymous users. `[Y/n] y`
- - Disallow root login remotely, `[Y/n] y`
+ - Disallow root login remotely. `[Y/n] y`
- - Remove the test database and access, `[Y/n] y`
+ - Remove the test database and access. `[Y/n] y`
- - Reload/flush the privilege table, `[Y/n] y`
+ - Reload/flush the privilege table. `[Y/n] y`

 <br>

-After your are done with that, connect as the root user to the database:
+Once your are done with that, connect as the root user to the database:
 ```
 mysql -u root -p
 ```
-You will have to type your password you previously set.
+You will have to type the password you previously set.
 <br>
 Now your promt should look like this:
 ```